 Chop one onion and 4-6 garlic cloves.

-You’ll also toast dried chilis, hydrate them in hot broth and blend into a paste for the flavoful broth.
+Make a Paste!
+You’ll toast dried chilis, hydrate them in hot broth and blend into a paste for the flavorful broth.

 After 45 mins of pressure cooking the meat is tender and easily shreddable.